jbvalle/011_bare_metal_STM32F401RE_basic_setup/README.md

 ---

 > **Warning**
-> Please note that it has only been tested on on Ubuntu 22.04, and further adjustments may be necessary for other systems.
+> Please note that it has only been tested on Ubuntu 22.04, and further adjustments may be necessary for other systems.
 I would be grateful for any messages if you encounter any errors.
 Thank you!

 #### Install `ARM GNU Toolchain`: [`Download Link`](https://developer.arm.com/downloads/-/gnu-rm)